Astro-TipTop-Services/astro-tiptop-services/docs/orion/howtosetup.md

 ---
 id: howtosetup
-title: How to set up?
+title: How to set up TipTop according to the AO mode?
-sidebar_label: How to set up?
+sidebar_label: How to set up TipTop according to the AO mode?
 ---

 <p align="justify">